2006 World Series

 Did you know that during Game 1 two rookie pitchers, Anthony Reyes for the St. Louis Cardinals & Justin Verlander for the Detroit Tigers, started the game making this the first time in Fall Classic history two rookies have faced each other during a Game 1?
 Too easy?
 Did you know the five career wins by Reyes was the fewest by a Game 1 starting pitcher in World Series history?

 Do you believe that the six day layoff / rest hurt the Detroit Tigers?
 Did it mke them rusty and contribute to the eight errors spread over the five games?
-Discuss this world series game by game as it actually takes place on Baseball Fever with other serious baseball fans.
+Discuss this World Series game on Baseball Fever with other serious baseball fans.